-The March 26, 2020, CAG meeting has been cancelled in an effort to protect employees and the community by limiting person-to-person contact to reduce the spread of COVID-19.
+In-person CAG meetings are temporarily on-hold in an effort to protect members of the public by limiting person-to-person contact to reduce the spread of COVID-19.

-Meetings are held the fourth Thursday of each month from 6 to 8 p.m. at the Monte Rio Community Center located at 20488 Hwy 116, Monte Rio.
+Meetings are generally held the fourth Thursday of each month from 6 to 8 p.m. at the Monte Rio Community Center located at 20488 Hwy 116, Monte Rio. *See notice above.

 Members of the public are welcome to attend.

 The Lower Russian River Wastewater Citizens Advisory Group (CAG) was created to help inform property owners about efforts to develop sustainable and affordable wastewater solutions for communities in the lower Russian River subject to new state and county onsite wastewater treatment system requirements.